-In the annex, Table 1 lists the parameters to be tested with their limit values according to DIN EN 14214 and Table 2 lists the AGQM limit values for the corresponding parameters.
+Table 1 lists the parameters to be tested with their limit values according to DIN EN 14214 and Table 2 lists the AGQM limit values for the corresponding parameters.

 In addition, the market development of recent years shows that to improve the greenhouse gas balance and support the circular economy concept, alternative raw materials to produce biodiesel, e.g., used cooking oils and fats as well as free fatty acids are used.
 Due to the nature of the raw materials, some of these products show quality differences compared to DIN EN 14214.
-Biodiesel from these alternative raw materials is usually not used as a pure fuel, but exclusively as a blending component for biodiesel from classic raw materials (primarily rapeseed oil).
-Since manufacturers of biodiesel from alternative raw materials are also members of the AGQM, a separate chapter for blending components for biodiesel was implemented in the QM system in autumn 2017.
-By blending such components with other goods, an overall standard-compliant biodiesel can be produced, which is why the specification can be extended within a narrow scope.
-Thus, special limit values for blend components for biodiesel were included in the QM system for the parameters sulphur content, CFPP and cloud point.
+As a rule, biodiesel from these alternative raw materials cannot be used as a pure fuel, but only as a blending component for biodiesel from classic raw materials (primarily rapeseed oil).
+Since manufacturers of biodiesel from alternative raw materials are also members of the AGQM, a separate chapter for blending components for biodiesel was implemented in the QM system.
+By blending such components with other goods, an overall standard-compliant biodiesel can be produced.
+Special limit values for blend components for biodiesel were included in the QM system for the parameters sulphur content, CFPP and cloud point.
 These three parameters are strongly determined by the fatty acid composition or impurities in the raw material and can hardly be influenced in the production process.
-If a producer applies to the AGQM for a corresponding exemption, the specific limit values (see Annex Table 3) for blend components for biodiesel are used for assessment instead of the values of DIN EN 14214 as the limit values to be complied with for the parameters sulphur content, CFPP and cloud point.
-The samples that are blend components for biodiesel are shown in separate diagrams for the abovementioned parameters.
+If a producer applies to the AGQM for a corresponding exemption, the specific limit values (Table 3) for blend components for biodiesel are used for assessment instead of the values of DIN EN 14214 as the limit values to be complied with for the parameters sulphur content, CFPP and cloud point.